ezcall100/logistics-lynxx/logistics-lynx/docs/MCP-V2_REDESIGN_PLAN.md

 ## Executive Summary

-This document outlines the complete ground-up redesign of the MCP-V2 Portal Ecosystem, implementing a revolutionary new UI/UX system with mandatory cross-portal modules (CRM, Load Board, Rates, Financials, Onboarding).
-This is **NOT** a theme recolor - it's a complete architectural rebuild.
+This document outlines the complete ground-up redesign of the **Trans Bot AI MCP-V2 Portal Ecosystem**, implementing a revolutionary new UI/UX system with mandatory cross-portal modules (CRM, Load Board, Rates, Financials, Onboarding, Marketplace, Directory).
+This is **NOT** a theme recolor - it's a complete architectural rebuild for the Trans Bot AI logistics platform.

 ## 0. Non-Negotiables